ice-csic-astroexotic/ML-Poppyns/docs/_site/getting_started/setup.rst

 * The :code:`analysis_notebooks` contains some analysis jupyter notebooks that can be used to plot the distributions and features of a simulated population of neutron stars as well as their evolution in time, to check some physical models used in the simulations and to compare a mock population with the real distribution of pulsars.

-The directory :code:`utilities` contains some additional python modules and scripts for running simulations in the PIC server, launch several simulations and perform a parameter sweep, perform statistical analysis and plotting settings.
+The directory :code:`utilities` contains some additional python modules and scripts for profiling our code, running simulations in the PIC server, launch several simulations and perform a parameter sweep, sampling distributions or dataframes, perform statistical analysis and plotting settings.